What Is A Medical Expense Personal Loan?

-Did you know in 1960, the average annual cost of health care per person in the United States was just $147?
-Account for inflation and compare this number to the average cost per person in 2017 – a staggering $10,739 – and you’ve got a 700% increase in health care costs over the last 60 years.
+Did you know in 1960, the average annual cost of health care per person in the United States was just $147? ?
+Compare this to 2018: The Peter G. Peterson Foundation said that the average cost per person for health care in the United States soared to more than $11,000 that year.

 When we say "medical loan," we’re referring to a use-case for a standard personal loan (that you could use for debt consolidation, wedding costs or home repairs) for medical purposes.

 Because funds from a medical loan are delivered in one lump sum, medical loans could be just the ticket when financing expensive procedures not typically covered by insurance; think cosmetic procedures, physical therapy, fertility treatments and egg freezing.
 A medical loan can also be used to pay off or consolidate existing medical debt from an unexpected lab test, emergency room visit or ambulance ride.

 Medical loans can also cover living costs while being a caretaker to a sick child, spouse or aging parent.
 Even if a health crisis doesn’t lead to debt, many often do not consider the loss of income associated with illness and how to pay expenses during this time.

 How Do Medical Loans Work?